Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Introduction

 \section{Introduction}

-The rapid advancement of web applications has led to an increasingly critical issue of information overload.
-Recommender systems address this problem by modeling user preferences based on historical data and providing personalized recommendations.
+The rapid advancement of online platforms has led to an increasingly critical issue of information overload.
+Recommender systems address this problem by modeling user preferences based on historical data.
 Collaborative filtering (CF) \cite{rendle2012bpr,he2017neural,he2020lightgcn}, as one of the most classic and efficient methods, has been extensively employed in existing recommender systems.
-However, CF-based methods exclusively rely on user-item collaborative signals, often suffering from the data sparsity issue for users who have not interacted with a sufficient number of items \cite{togashi2021alleviating}.
-To address such data sparsity issue, recent studies \cite{wang2019kgat,zhang2016collaborative,yang2022knowledge} have incorporated knowledge graphs (KGs) as external knowledge sources into recommendation models, achieving significant progress.
-Typically, these methods capture diverse and higher-order semantic relationships between items by modeling the structural and semantic information in KGs, thereby generating enhanced user and item representations to improve the recommendation model \cite{yang2022knowledge}.
+However, CF-based methods exclusively rely on user-item interaction records, often suffering from the data sparsity issue \cite{togashi2021alleviating}.
+To address this issue, recent studies \cite{wang2019kgat,zhang2016collaborative,yang2022knowledge} have incorporated knowledge graphs (KGs) as external knowledge sources into recommendation models, achieving significant progress.
+Typically, these methods capture diverse and high-order relationships between items by modeling the structure and attribute information in KGs, thereby enhancing the learning process of user and item representations \cite{yang2022knowledge}.